In the vast space of physics, we live on a small "island" that is compatible with humans.

 Compared to ideal physical structures, us humans and our systems are barely held together with duct tape.
 AGIs can use science to build systems that are far more optimal.

-But more importantly, at least for us, human-level resources are built on top of physical resources.
+This also means that human-level resources are built on top of physical resources.
 To break the rules of human-level resources, you just need to go down to their physical substrate.

 Even if software is designed securely, there is always a physical substrate underneath that can be broken into — if not at the hardware level, then at the physics level.